California Alliance for Freight Innovation

 Long Beach Press-Telegram

-Opinion: California supply chain needs autonomous trucks jumpstart
+Opinion: California supply chain needs autonomous truck jumpstart

 San Jose Mercury News